 (11) List previous Summer Research Fellowship students the faculty member has mentored or co-mentored.
 Next to each student's name, indicate the outcome of the project – was it presented off campus?
 If so, where and when?
 Have the results been written up and submitted to a journal?
 If so, when and what journal?
 For both presentations and publications, please send electronic copies of the abstracts/manuscripts.

-(12) NEW THIS YEAR: The OURCS wants to ensure that a student is likely to be successful in this process. (a) Students differ in the degree and type of guidance they need and faculty differ in their mentoring style and expectations.
+(12) The OURCS wants to ensure that a student is likely to be successful in this process. (a) Students differ in the degree and type of guidance they need and faculty differ in their mentoring style and expectations.
 Please address this issue, indicated the mentoring plan (daily meetings? weekly meetings with daily skype availability? etc.) and how this plan is likely to fit the student's needs so that the project will be successful. (b) Establishing a strong, supportive research comminity is also important for student success – indicate whether you plan to accompany your student to the regular OURCS gatherings through the summer.

 - In addition to the application outlined above, each application must include a confidential letter of recommendation from another faculty member.
 The letter should comment on the student's academic abilities as well as their work ethic, responsibility and initiative.
 The letter should be sent directly to the OURCS or can be hand-delivered to the OURCS.
 The content of this letter will only be seen by the Director of the OURCS - it will not be shared with the student or the faculty mentor.